archernar/cuu/README.md

      lp     listallpolicies          -a            Lists all defined policies lpl    listlocalpoliciesl       -a            Lists local (user managed) policies lpa    listawspolicies          -a            Lists aws policies
-     gap    getallpolicies           -a <-t arn>   Get all policy docs defined for this acct (-t arn for a specific policy) glp    getlocalpolicies         -a <-t arn>   Get all local policy docs defined for this acct (-t arn for a specific policy) listuserpolicies         -a -u
+     gap    getallpolicies           -a <-t arn>   Get all policy docs defined for this profile glp    getlocalpolicies         -a <-t arn>   Get all local policy docs defined for this profile Use -t arn for a specific policy listuserpolicies         -a -u
             detachuserpolicies       -a -u
             attachpolicytouser       -a -u -t      Specify the policy arn with -t